Ang3loDF/dailify/test/goals.md

 FRONT-END -----------------------------------------------------------------------------------

 # news
-- v show news function
-    - like
-    - date
-    - link
-- v change the use of the news id in the like button, only in the container div
+- show liked news in the profile page of the user
-- v show a defoult image when the news hasn't an image
-- v show the likes icon also when the user is not logged in, or just make it clear that that is the like count

 # partials
 - add the flash messages in the header (and syling)